valcat898/Data-Analyst-Portfolio/README.md

 **Description:** The dataset contains a list of customers and type, price, and quantity of the products they purchased.
 This project includes the following steps: data import and cleaning, data transformation, and data visualization.

-**Skills:** data import and transformatin, data cleaning, data exploration, visualization design, trend analysis
+**Skills:** data import and transformation, data cleaning, data exploration, visualization design, trend analysis

 **Technology:** Tableau